-“But, above all it is the education of adolescents that is important, because adolescence is the time when the child enters on the state of manhood and becomes a member of society.” ~ Dr. Maria Montessori
+“But, above all it is the education of adolescents that is important, because adolescence is the

-We continue to nurture the love of learning for learning’s sake, a high level of independence and self direction and a comfort with collaborative work.
+The Adolescent Program is the culmination of a child’s experience as a Montessori student.
+We continue to nurture a high level of independence, self direction, comfort with collaborative work and the love of learning for learning’s sake.
 The positive sense of belonging is supported through responsibilities that adequately match the capabilities of the adolescent, and through work that has a clear purpose.

 In our program students are provided with core academic foundations in mathematics, language, foreign language, science, history and geography, as well as with exceptional personal growth experiences that include public speaking and presentation, micro-economy, community work and service, art, woodworking, pottery, and organic gardening.

 In the Adolescent Program, adults and students work together in a community that is based on mutual respect and support.
 Teachers use a variety of teaching techniques in the classroom to accommodate different types of learners: lessons, lectures, seminars, group learning and discussions, independent research, hands-on activities, and lab work.
 Because of this individualized teaching environment, teachers can expect students to be fully engaged in their learning.